getpelican/pelican-plugins/Readme.rst

 Representative image      Extracts a representative image (i.e, featured image) from the article's summary or content

+Right Quoter              When used with typogrify/smartypants, this plugin attempts to fix the direction of assorted curly single quotes, e.g. for '90s, 'tis

 RMD Reader                Create posts via knitr RMarkdown files

 Section number            Adds section numbers for article headers, in the form of ``2.3.3``